urasandesu/Prig/README.md

 ### Step 4: Make Tests
-In the test code, it become testable through the use of the stub and the replacement to Test Double that returns the fake information.
+In the test code, it becomes testable through the use of the stub and the replacement to Test Double that returns the fake information:
 ```cs
 using NUnit.Framework;
 using ConsoleApplication;